 I love a tasty wrap from sustainable farmers and producers Mike & Ollie.

-Opening Hours: The market is held every Saturday between 10am and 2pm, and the closest Nearest Stations: St Johns, New Cross, New Cross Gate and Brockley train stations.
+Opening Hours: This Saturday market takes place weekly between 10am and 2pm, and the closest Nearest Stations: St Johns, New Cross, New Cross Gate and Brockley train stations.

 To call Mercato Metropolitano a food hall is really to do it a disservice – this is one of London’s best foodie spots, with an emphasis on urban farming and community.